Samerion/Fluid/readme.md

 ## Notes

 * If HiDPI is on in the system, fonts will be blurry, unless you load them upscaled.
-Use Style.loadFont instead.
+Glui's `Style.loadFont` can handle this for you.
-* Glui currently defaults to use bindings for Raylib 3.7.0, if you're using Raylib 4.0 or newer, you should use the `raylib4` configuration.
+* Glui currently defaults to bindings for Raylib 3.7.0, if you're using Raylib 4.0 or newer, you should use the `raylib4` configuration.
   * Dub will probably incorrectly complain about a raylib-d and glui version clash.
-If this happens, remove one of them, perform `dub upgrade` and add again.
+If this happens, remove one of them, perform `dub upgrade` and then add again.
 * Glui cannot reliably implement scrolling nodes on macOS.
   * For this reason, those are disabled if using Raylib 3.
   * If you're using Raylib 4 you have to disable them manually using version `Glui_DisableScissors` or you can switch to